 - After two months the wine is ready for bottling.
 The wine needs to age for at least 10 months to develop a nice mellow flavour.
 I’m often tempted to sample it early, but it’s always a disappointment.

-- Fermentation of alcohol also can involve a small amount of methanol production.
+- The fermentation of alcohol can involve a small amount of methanol production.
 This is especially true for ferments with pectin in them (like plums).
 However, the amount of methanol produced from wines (commercial or homemade) is very low.
 The danger comes from distilling wine into brandy, which concentrates the amount of methanol.
 Regardless, the best way to prevent any methanol production is to make sure that your ferment is not contaminated with pectin loving bacteria, yeasts and fungi, which will break down the pectin into methanol.
 So KEEP EVERYTHING CLEAN and it won’t be a problem.

 - Thank you to And Here We Are for the initial inspiration for this recipe.